-Since then the different groups have been working hard to shape their ideas into songs and music for the piece.
-These include 56 year 3 and 4 pupils from Cawston and Foulsham junior schools who have been hard at work with Lucy and James to turn their words into songs with the help of Dave Ayre (double bass) and Christina Marroni (bassoon) from Sinfonia Viva.
-They have also been learning songs created by Lucy and James with the guidance of conductor David Lawrence and pianist Charlie Penn.
+Following this the different groups worked to shape their ideas into songs and music for the piece.
+These included 56 year 3 and 4 pupils from Cawston and Foulsham junior schools who were hard at work with Lucy and James to turn their words into songs with the help of Dave Ayre (double bass) and Christina Marroni (bassoon) from Sinfonia Viva.
+They also learned songs created by Lucy and James with the guidance of conductor David Lawrence and pianist Charlie Penn.

-Meanwhile pupils from Foulsham have been thinking about the constraints of workhouse life in a different way, particularly the wall which divided families as men were kept separate from women and children.
-They’ve been working on a moving dream song about playing in the playground at the workhouse and how good that would feel: “I step outside the workhouse door, now who could ever ask for more.
+Meanwhile pupils from Foulsham were thinking about the constraints of workhouse life in a different way, particularly the wall which divided families as men were kept separate from women and children.
+They worked on a moving dream song about playing in the playground at the workhouse and how good that would feel: “I step outside the workhouse door, now who could ever ask for more.
 I’m in a different place, my heart begins to race, I see the sun…”

-These groups will be the core performers on the night but others are involved in helping the production in different ways.
-A small group from Reepham High School are participating with a group of budding photographers – they will attend the final rehearsals and performance and will share their photographs with all the participating organisations.
+These groups were the core performers on the night but others were involved in helping the production in different ways.
+A small group from Reepham High School participated with a group of budding photographers – they attended the final rehearsals and performance and will be sharing their photographs with all the participating organisations.

-Meanwhile, Alysham High School will take part in a costume design session on Wednesday 17 May with Emma Belli (costume designer) – from this, Emma will consolidate their designs and create t-shirts for participants and orchestra as well as costumes for the two soloists.
+Meanwhile, Alysham High School took part in a costume design session on Wednesday 17 May with Emma Belli (costume designer) – from this, Emma consolidated their designs to create t-shirts for participants and orchestra as well as costumes for the two soloists.

-Teachers from a further seven Norfolk schools have attended a training session and received a work-pack to take back to the classroom.
-Children are learning some of the songs in school supported by workshops with Norfolk Music Hub and Norfolk Voices.
+Teachers from a further seven Norfolk schools attended a training session and received a work-pack to take back to the classroom.
+Children learned some of the songs in school supported by workshops with Norfolk Music Hub and Norfolk Voices.

-Together to the Workhouse Door is a unique creative collaboration which is set to culminate in an unmissable experience, giving voice to people from the workhouse past.
+Together to the Workhouse Door is a unique creative collaboration culminating in what was a truly an unmissable experience, giving voice to people from the workhouse past.